 - The PowerBook G4 Rechargeable Battery is available as an additional or replacement battery. - The 65 W Apple Portable Power Adapter, which comes with the computer, is also available separately.
-The adapter can fully recharge a completely depleted battery in three hours or less while the computer is shut down or in sleep mode. - The Apple DVI to ADC Adapter, which enables the PowerBook G4 17-inch computer to support Apple's ADC displays. - The Apple Pro Keyboard, a full-featured USB keyboard. - The Apple Pro Mouse, an optical USB mouse. - The AirPort Extreme Base Station. - A power cable for use on airliners is also available.
-The airline power cable should have a sense resistor of 24.3 K ohms +/-5% connected between the power plug's shell and ground.
-For more information, see "Power Controller" (page 28).
+The adapter can fully recharge a completely depleted battery in three hours or less while the computer is shut down or in sleep mode. - The Apple DVI to ADC Adapter, which enables the 17-inch PowerBook G4 to support Apple's ADC displays. - The Apple Keyboard, a full-featured USB keyboard. - The Apple Mouse, an optical USB mouse. - The AirPort Extreme Base Station.